github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 With {% data variables.product.prodname_copilot_business_short %} or {% data variables.product.prodname_copilot_enterprise_short %}, you can set policies that control the availability of {% data variables.product.prodname_copilot_short %} and its features in your enterprise and organizations.

-There are **three enforcement options** for each {% data variables.product.prodname_copilot_short %} policy in your enterprise:
+There are **three enforcement options** for {% data variables.product.prodname_copilot_short %} policies in your enterprise:

-* **No policy** - The feature maintains its default enablement settings, and each organization with {% data variables.product.prodname_copilot_short %} enabled can set their own policy for the feature.
+* **No policy** - The feature is initially disabled at the organization level, but each organization with {% data variables.product.prodname_copilot_short %} enabled in your enterprise can set their own policy for the feature.
 * **Enabled** - The feature is available in all organizations with {% data variables.product.prodname_copilot_short %} enabled in your enterprise.
 * **Disabled** - The feature is blocked for all organizations with {% data variables.product.prodname_copilot_short %} enabled in your enterprise.